-The Orientation to Mercy program was originally designed for staff new to the Institute of Sisters of Mercy of Australia and Papua New Guinea (ISMAPNG) and its incorporated ministries.
-The program is, however, also suitable for those for whom the mercy charism is a core component in their roles, including those from non-ISMAPNG ministries and schools with a Mercy heritage.
+The Orientation to Mercy program was originally designed for staff new to the Institute of Sisters of Mercy of Australia and Papua New Guinea (ISMAPNG) and its incorporated ministries, a number of whom transferred to Mercy Ministry Companions (MMC) on December 3, 2021.
+The program is, however, also suitable for those for whom the mercy charism is a core component in their roles, including those from non-ISMAPNG or MMC ministries and schools with a Mercy heritage.

-The Orientation to Mercy (self-paced) is a 7-module program, with each module designed to take about 30-40 minutes.
+The Orientation to Mercy (self-paced) is a 7-module program, with each module designed to take 30-40 minutes.
 The program was adapted from the one-day Orientation to Mercy seminars that were held face-to-face in early 2020.
 Whilst in-person seminars always bring an added dimension to education and formation, i.e., the ability to interact, network and share stories with the presenter and other participants, bringing people together physically is not always possible or feasible.